Funding

 For more information download our document:

-If you do have any questions regarding the free childcare then please speak to Julie- Our funding co-ordinator, who will be more then happy to help.
+If you do have any questions regarding the free childcare, then please speak to Ajay, our funding co-ordinator, who will be more than happy to help.